THE PIQUE LAB PTE. LTD.Grade Accelerator Programme

 2.0 COURSE FEES

-3. The rates shown in Section 2.2 are inclusive of goods and services tax (GST).
+3. The rates shown in Sections 2.1 and 2.2 are inclusive of goods and services tax (GST).

 4. Prior to enrollment, a fee schedule outlining the dates and number of billable lessons will be produced for your perusal.

 5. Lessons missed due to public holidays will be excluded from the above fee computation.
-This will also be reflected in fee schedule outlined in Section 2.4.
+This will also be reflected in the fee schedule outlined in Section 2.2.

-7. Course fees must be paid in full, latest by the 15th of the first month in a term.
+7. Course fees must be paid in full, latest by the day before the new term commences.
 Following the deadline, a late payment surcharge of $30.00 will be imposed.

 8. All lessons are paid for in advance.
 All course fees are inclusive of course materials.